Skip to main content

 git pull

-Switch to a New Git Branch
+Switch to a new git branch

 It's always a good idea to switch to a new git branch before beginning packaging work.
 This helps to separate your work from any new changes made to the package repository, which will allow you to more easily rebase any changes if needed.
 To do so run: